A WORLD OF HURT

 But there was no angel, only Adam, and he looked tired and sick as he leaned over Joe, holding him down with a grip that might have hurt if it weren't for all the other pain sweeping across Joe's body.
-Adam's face was turned away; he was looking toward Joe's feet, and Joe followed Adam's gaze to see Hoss, straddled across Joe's good leg and bent low over his bad one.
-Close by a small campfire burned, lighting up the cave; it was a welcome gift after the damp cold of the last two days, and Joe wished he felt good enough to be able to enjoy it.
+Adam's face was turned away; he was looking toward Joe's feet.
+Joe followed his gaze.
+Hoss straddled Joe's good leg and bent low over his bad one.
+Nearby, a small campfire burned, lighting up the cave.
+It should be a welcome gift after the damp cold of the last two days.
+Too bad he hurt too much to be able to fully appreciate it.

 "I'm trying."
 Adam's voice was strained with exertion.

 Adam was saying something else but Joe couldn't hear it.
-Piercing pain had begun running up his thigh, and he was too busy trying to escape it to pay attention to what his brothers were saying.
+Piercing pain ran up his thigh, and he was too busy trying to escape it to pay any more attention to what his brothers were saying.
 He thrashed and bucked even as Adam shouted at Hoss and Hoss shouted back.
-The pain didn't stop, though, and Joe cried out in desperation.
+The pain didn't stop.
+Joe cried out in desperation.